Gab (social network): 2022

 In April 2022, Torba offered Elon Musk a board seat along with equity in Gab in exchange for Musk selling his Twitter shares and investing $2 billion into Gab.
 This came after Musk sent Twitter an offer to buy the entire company for $43 billion.
 Also in April, Torba made another offer to Musk, saying "What we are missing at the moment is an ISP.
 I fear that the next big leap of censorship is at the ISP level, with ISP's blocking access to Gab.com.
 You solve that problem with Starlink.
 Together we can build infrastructure for a free speech internet."

-On May 15, 2022, after the Buffalo shooting that killed seven Black people, Torba told his followers that procreation is the best solution to the great replacement and White genocide, both of which are unfounded conspiracy theories.
+On May 15, 2022, after the Buffalo shooting that killed seven Black people, Torba told his followers that procreation is the best solution to the great replacement and White genocide conspiracy theories.

 In an email to The New York Times regarding a July 2022 article about the rise of white Christian nationalism, Torba wrote, "Jesus Christ is King of Kings and we are going to lawfully, peacefully, and democratically take back this country and our culture in his name" and that "[t]here is absolutely nothing you or any of the other powers and principalities can do to stop us."

+In 2022, Gab launched GabPay as an alternative to PayPal.
+St. Louis Jewish Light noted that "GabPay is more than just an app, though.
+It's part of a larger project: an attempt to build an entirely parallel Christian economy, Christian internet and, eventually, Christian nationalist country."
+After PayPal appeared to allow for fining users up to $2500 for posting misinformation, which it later retracted as unintended, Torba thanked it for sending him "tens of thousands" of new GabPay users.